-- There will be problem sets on average once per week.
-Thus, 6-8 problem sets are expected in total - You are welcome to form groups at the beginning of the module (TA will keep a record of group information) and submit a solution to each problem set and trading assignment as a group.
+- There will be problem sets once every other week.
+Thus, 4 problem sets are expected in total - You are welcome to form groups at the beginning of the module (group size depends on class size.
+TA will keep a record of group information) and submit a solution to each problem set and trading assignment as a group.
 You can also submit a solution to each problem set and trading assignment individually. - Problem sets are posted on the course webpage.
-You are required to email your problem set and trading assignment solutions to the TA before the deadline.
+You are required to email your problem set and trading assignment solutions to the TA (or upload them to our course website) before the deadline.